 - Try to take your heartburn medication at the same time each day.

 The chances of reducing or stopping recurrent or initial heart attacks may be prevented by lifestyle changes, for example:

-What Is the prognosis for heart attack vs. heartburn?
+What is the prognosis for a heart attack and heartburn?

 The prognosis for the majority of people with heartburn is good to excellent if they try to prevent any future problems.
 Severe heartburn has a reduced prognosis as it can lead to esophageal damage, Barrett’s esophagus, and/or inability to swallow due to stricture formation.

 The prognosis of a heart attack may be good to fair if treated immediately; however, the prognosis decreases if a large amount of heart muscle is damaged or destroyed during a heart attack.
 Complications of heart attacks include irregular heartbeat (arrhythmias), heart valve damage, heart failure, additional heart attacks, and/or sudden death.